codetiger7/CppPrimer5thEdition_Solutions/Chapter6/readme.md

 - const reference to string ( const string&)

 ## Exercise 6.29

 > When you use an *initializer_list* in a range *for* would you ever use a reference as the loop control variable?
-If so why if not, wy not?
+If so why if not, why not?

 - you would when the initializer list has elements that are to costly to copy